VasilyMorzhakov/rembrain_robotframework/docs/config.rst

 Shared objects
 ---------------

-Here you can specify objects that will be shared between processes.
+In the `shared_objects` section you can specify objects that will be shared between processes.
 Each process can access them via `self.shared` NamedTuple

 Available types (case sensitive):